awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

       ]
     }
     ```
-  + Once access to a snapshot has been revoked from an AWS account, no users in that account can access the snapshot, even if they have IAM policies that allow actions on the previously shared snapshot resource\.
+  + After access to a snapshot has been revoked from an AWS account, no users in that account can access the snapshot\.
+This is so even if they have IAM policies that allow actions on the previously shared snapshot resource\.